InstituteforDiseaseModeling/PACE-HRH/.github/CONTRIBUTING.md

 lint("R/pace_rates_matrix.R")
 ```

-The long form of the lint() command duplicating the behavior of the .lint file is:
+This longer form of the lint() command duplicates the configuration set by the .lint file:

 ```
 lint(